ibdgc/id-search/README.md

 ### Configuration

 This tool requires the presence of the `ibdgc.db` database.
 The database is rebuilt weekly and can be found in the IBDGC OSF Collection as a component of the ID Tracking project.
 Access to this database is restricted to IBDGC members and collaborators.
-Please contact the DCC
+Access can be requested at the OSF project link below.
+Please contact the DCC for clarifications on access (contact@ibdgc.org).

 1. Download the ID database found at this project component: (https://osf.io/gmnfk/)
 1. Place the database in the `tmp` directory under the id-search project root